-Lateness: Late assignments will not be accepted unless you have arranged with me before the due date.
+Lateness: Late assignments will not be accepted.
 This includes illnesses.
 Computer excuses are not acceptable in this class.
 Except in extreme cases of illness or emergencies, there will be NO make-up quizzes or exams unless you have arranged other accommodations with me before the exam date.
 Each semester, students approach me regarding travel dates at the end of the semester or during the semester.
 Be aware that your education is a priority.
 However, I am not a baby sitter.
 Should you choose to leave instruction for any reason, this choice is yours.
 Travel, holidays, or family plans are not acceptable reasons to miss any class period, including the final exam period.

 Final Exam: Because final exams involve oral presentations, I will not allow late admittance to the classroom once the final exam period has begun.
+You must attend and present your final exam during the assigned time.
+Failure to do so will result in a 0 for the assignment and a failing grade for the class.

 Extra Credit: There are no opportunities for extra credit in this course.
+All assignments must be completed to receive a passing grade for the course.